malgorithms/toffee/README.md

 Turning off auto-escaping for HTML
 ---------
 By default, Toffee escapes `#{}` output for HTML.
-YOu can turn this off in your engine with:
+You can turn this off in your engine with:
 ```
 toffee = require 'toffee'
 toffee.expressEngine.autoEscape = false